Filippo Delli Carri

-Filippo Delli Carri (born 3 May 1999) is an Italian professional footballer who plays as a defender for club Monza.
+Filippo Delli Carri (born 3 May 1999) is an Italian professional footballer who plays as a defender for club Sampdoria, on loan from Monza.

-Club career
+Career

 Pescara

 He is the product of the youth teams of Pescara, he played for their Under-19 squad in the 2015–16 and 2016–17 seasons.
 He made several bench appearances for Pescara's senior team in the 2016–17 Serie A, but did not appear on the field.
 He made his debut for Pescara as a starter and played full 120 minutes in a 2017–18 Coppa Italia 5–3 extra time victory over Triestina on 6 August 2017.

 Juventus

 On 31 August 2017, he joined Juventus.
 He played for their under-19 squad in the Campionato Primavera 1 in the 2017–18 season, without any call-ups to the senior squad.

 Loan to Rieti

 On 1 October 2018, Serie C club Rieti officially announced that Delli Carri joined them on a season-long loan.
 He made his Serie C debut for them earlier, on 29 September 2018 in a game against Cavese as a last-minute substitute for Thomas Vasiliou.